tkoop/your-custom-bible/README.md

 ## To Make It

-Download the Berean Readers Bible from https://berean.bible/downloads.htm as a Word document.
-(This has already been done for you and lives in the root directory as brb.docx)  Open it with Libre Office and save it as html.
-(This also has been done for you and lives in the root directory as brb.html)
+Download the Berean Study Bible from https://berean.bible/downloads.htm as a Word document.
+(This has already been done for you and lives in the root directory as bsb.docx)  Open it with Libre Office and save it as html.
+(This also has been done for you and lives in the root directory as bsb.html)

-Run this command to parse brb.html into individual chapter files that will be put into public/chapters.
+Run this command to parse bsb.html into individual chapter files that will be put into public/chapters.
 This will also create the public/books.js file.

 ```
 npm run compile